Skip to main content

 A heatmap is a data visualization tool that uses color to convey intensity or frequency.

-When used as analytics tools, heatmaps act as a visual representation of activity that – in the world of websites, apps and digital tools – provide a clear way to understand user behavior by showing how visitors interact with various onscreen elements.
+When used as data analysis tools, heatmaps act as a visual representation of activity that – in the world of websites, apps and digital tools – provide a clear way to understand user behavior by showing how website visitors interact with various onscreen elements.

 Red = “Hot”